 Self, other and the invisible

-Self, other and the invisible is part of a program of contemporary Australian and international video art, screening for one hour each afternoon, over five days.
+Self, other and the invisible is part of a program of contemporary Australian and international video art presented in five chapters.

 Lida Abdul, What We Saw Upon Awakening, 2006, 16mm film transferred to digital video 16:9, colour, sound, 6 minutes 50 seconds